meghanasree/M2_Embedded_I2C_LCD_with_clock/1_Requirements/readme.md

-# Requirements for Water level indicator
+# Requirements for I2C LCD WITH CLOCK
 # Identifying Features
 - Communicate on a 2-wire I2C bus
 -  API compatible with the current character LCD component